eventials/eventials-lycaste/README.rst

 lycaste
 =======

-noVNC websocker to TCP proxy and web server.
+noVNC websocket to TCP proxy and web server.

 running
 -------